-I received a BFA in metals at Indiana University of Pennsylvania in 1984 and at the same time earned a certificate from Bowman Technical School in Lancaster, PA for Jewelry Repair and Stone setting and also continued my education with courses at the Gemological Institute of America with Diamond Grading, Pearls, and Sales 1986-2007.
+I received a BFA in metals at Indiana University of Pennsylvania in 1984 and at the same time earned a certificate from Bowman Technical School in Lancaster, PA for Jewelry Repair and Stone setting.
+I also continued my education with courses at the Gemological Institute of America with Diamond Grading, Pearls, and Sales 1986-2007.
 Most recently I have been studying lapidary (2016-present) and continue to integrate this process into my fine jewelry.

 My proudest achievement has been my role as a Mom to four incredible humans for the past 36 years.
 They are the single greatest thing to ever happen to me.
-And now I am Nana to five more incredible tiny humans all making my heart so happy.
+And now I am Nana to five more incredible tiny humans all making my heart so full and happy.